jhedstrom/DrupalDriver/README.md

 [![Build Status](https://travis-ci.org/jhedstrom/DrupalDriver.svg?branch=master)](https://travis-ci.org/jhedstrom/DrupalDriver)

-Provides a collection of drivers with a common interface for interacting with [Drupal](http://drupal.org).
+Provides a collection of light-weight drivers with a common interface for interacting with [Drupal](http://drupal.org).
+These are generally intended for testing, and are not meant to be API-complete.

 ### Drivers